 Developing end-to-end omnichannel campaigns and content that activate your brand platform in meaningful ways and connect visually and verbally, could be just what the hungry content machine needs to grow market share and create efficiency around attribution models.

 As David Droga, CEO Accenture Song, said at the Bloomberg Media Villa in Cannes, “Be a culture that solves don’t be a culture that sells.”
 Kind of wish I saw more of that sentiment in the Coinbase Superbowl vaporwave ad that Accenture Song created, but hey, we can't be a slave to our dreams, I suppose.

-Sign up for Honey Pot or follow Far From Timid on LinkedIn for more Cannes Lions coverage other legendary news and stories for brand, culture, and design addicts like you.
+Join our community for more Cannes Lions coverage other legendary news and stories for brand, culture, and design addicts like you.

-Far From Timid covered Cannes Lions 2022 for our Honey Pot magazine and pulled together the top themes we think brands need to prioritize, supported by quotes we heard (and read) at selected sessions from the brands and agencies that inspired us.
+About the series: Far From Timid covered Cannes Lions 2022 for our magazine and pulled together the top themes we think brands need to prioritize, supported by quotes we heard (and read) at selected sessions from the brands and agencies that inspired us.
 Then we mashed them up to create cross conversations because ideas cannot happen in a vacuum.
 For example, we can’t just talk about diversity on its own.
 We need to talk about diversity as it relates to media buying.
 Finally, we feature the “truth-bomb” takeaway insights and the award-winning work connected to each part of the series because we can’t make progress if ideology isn’t practiced.